 A agent may also get word of a space becoming available before the public does and knowledge like that is what makes the commission you'll be paying your commercial real estate agent worth it.
 They'll also be able to hook you up with contacts such as a mortgage broker or contractors that you'll need once things start rolling on the unit you're interested in buying.
 It might take some time until you find an office you like but try not to get too discouraged.
 You don't want to rush things and end up buying a commercial space that isn't right for you and your business.

-CCIB.org in part in sponsored by the team at Vitres Etudiants location in Sherbrooke.
+CCIB.org in part is sponsored by the team at Tzaferis Personal Injury Lawyer in Mississauga.